bmwcarit/joynr/wiki/cplusplus.md

 * if it was set to `true`,  the provider will be removed from the local capabilities directory (LCD) after it is removed from the global capabilities directory (GCD).

+__IMPORTANT__: We strongly discourage the reuse of an instance of an unregistered provider.

 ## The My&lt;Interface>Provider class